Quadragesima Sunday: Macau: Bom Jesus dos Passos

 Penitents on the first Sunday of Lent for the procession of the Bom Jesus dos Passos in Macau.

 The Feast of Bom Jesus dos Passos is an annual Roman Catholic celebration held in Macau on the first Sunday of Lent, forming a significant part of the region's religious and cultural heritage.
 This two-day event, known locally as the "Procession of the Great Jesus" in Chinese, begins with a novena at the Church of St. Augustine and includes a solemn procession honoring Jesus Christ's Passion.
 On the first day, the procession moves from St. Augustine’s to the Sé Cathedral, and on the second day, it returns, following a traditional Via Crucis with seven stations.
 Organized by the Brotherhood of Senhor Bom Jesus dos Passos, the feast features a statue of Jesus carrying the cross, symbolizing compassion and redemption, and attracts clergy, including the Bishop of Macau, and numerous faithful.
-Dating back to the arrival of Augustinian missionaries in 1586, this devotion reflects Macau's Portuguese colonial legacy and remains a vibrant expression of faith.
+The devotion dates back to the arrival of Augustinian missionaries in 1586.